-- The Trustee's Statement of Investment Principles is formally reviewed on a triennial basis (but often more frequently) and sets out how investment climate-related risks are managed and monitored. - The Trustee maintains a risk register which includes explicit climate risks. - The Trustee will receive training from time-to-time on climate-related issues.
+- The Trustee's Statement of Investment Principles is formally reviewed on a triennial basis (but often more frequently) and sets out how investment climate-related risks are managed and monitored.
+This was last updated in November 2023 following the bulk annuity transaction. - The Trustee maintains a risk register, which includes explicit climate risks.
+This is regularly reviewed by the Trustee, with the last review taking place during September 2024. - The Trustee will receive training from time-to-time on climate-related issues.
 The training allows the Trustee to challenge whether the risks and opportunities are effectively allowed for in its governance processes and wider activities, and to be able to challenge its advisers to ensure the governance support and advice adequately covers the consideration of climate-related risks and opportunities.
 This process also affords the Trustee an opportunity to identify new and emerging risks related to climate change.